Uto, Kumamoto: History

 The area of Uto was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
 After the Meiji restoration, the town of Uto was established with the creation of the modern municipalities system on April 1, 1889.
 Uto annexed the neighboring village of Hanazono, Todoroki, Midorikawa, Amizu and Hashiragata in 1954.
 On October 1, 1958 Uto merged with the village Amida and was raised to city status.

+As part of an effort to help Kumamoto Prefecture recover from the 2016 earthquakes, One Piece author Eiichiro Oda helped set up 10 statues of the Straw Hats around the prefecture.
+Jimbei was the last statue, unveiled at Sumiyoshi Kaigan Park in Uto on July 23, 2022.

 Government

 Uto has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Uto contributes one member to the Kumamoto Prefectural Assembly.
 In terms of national politics, the city is part of the Kumamoto 4th district of the lower house of the Diet of Japan.